 - ask the neurologist or their staff about a reduction

 - talk to your GP about options, such as a different type of treatment

-It's a good idea to get a referral to the neurologist from your GP.
-That way, your GP can pass on useful information, and the neurologist can later tell your GP about your visit.
+It is important to get a referral to the neurologist from your doctor.
+That way, your doctor can pass on useful information, and the neurologist can later tell your doctor about your visit.
 Also, if you don't have a referral, neither Medicare nor private health insurance will contribute to the cost of your care.